• Skip to primary navigation

 Technically yes but I don’t recommend it.
 I have never successfully puffed quinoa at home.
 Puffing quinoa can be a bit unpredictable, so you may need to experiment with different heat levels and cooking times to get the desired results.
 It may be helpful to start with a small amount of quinoa until you get the hang of it.

-To puff quinoa at home, you will need a heavy-bottomed pot with a tight-fitting lid, some quinoa, and a heat source.
+To puff quinoa at home, you will need a heavy-bottomed pot with a tight-fitting lid, some quinoa, and a stove.
 Here is a simple method you can use:

 1. Heat the pot over medium-high heat until it is hot.